The ancestors of the bearers of the Angleton family name are thought have lived in ancient Anglo-Saxon England

 Early Origins of the Angleton family

-The surname Angleton was first found in North Yorkshire
+The surname Angleton was first found in the West Riding of Yorkshire

 , at Ingleton, a village and civil parish in the Craven district that dates back to the Domesday Book